-STEP 4: SUBMIT PROGRAM NOTES (deadlines during October 2020)
+STEP 4: SUBMIT PROGRAM NOTES (deadlines during November 2021)

-I. SUBMIT PROGRAM NOTES TO Turnitin (deadline is exactly one month prior to the Recital date)
+I. SUBMIT PROGRAM NOTES TO Turnitin (deadline is exactly two weeks prior to the Recital date)

 Students should submit program notes through the Turnitin function in Courses for MUS 392.
 This will enable the student to view possible plagiarism issues and receive an originality report.